What is the difference between population and sample?

 The gold standard to select a sample representative of the population under study is by selecting a random sample.
 A random sample is a sample selected at random from the population so that each member of the population has an equal chance of being selected.
 A random sample is usually an unbiased sample, that is, a sample whose randomness is not in doubt.

-In some situations (e.g., in medicine) it is complicated or even impossible to obtain a random sample of the population.
+In some situations or domains (e.g., in medicine, psychology, etc.) it is complicated or even impossible to obtain a random sample of the population.
 In such cases, it will be important to consider how representative the resulting sample will be.

 Last but not least, paired samples are samples in which groups (often pairs) of experimental units are linked together by the same experimental conditions.
-For example, one may measure the hours of sleep for 20 individuals before taking a sleeping pill (forming sample A), and then repeat the measurements on the same individuals after they have taken a sleeping pill (forming sample B).
+For example, one may measure the hours of sleep for 20 patients before taking a sleeping pill (forming sample A), and then repeat the measurements on the same individuals after they have taken a sleeping pill (forming sample B).
+Another example is the grades of 25 students at their statistics and economics exam.
+Among each student, grades for these two exams are undoubtedly associated (to some extent) to each other.

-The two measurements for each individual (hours of sleep before and after the sleeping pill) and the two samples are of course related.
+The two measurements for each individual (hours of sleep before and after the sleeping pill, grades at two different exams, or the strength in the right and left arm) and the two samples are of course related.
 Statistical tools accounting for a relation between the samples exist and should be preferred in that case.

-Thanks for reading.
 I hope the article helped you to understand the difference between population and sample.
+For the interested reader, see the most common descriptive statistics that can be made on a sample or a population.

 As always, if you have a question or a suggestion related to the topic covered in this article, please add it as a comment so other readers can benefit from the discussion.

 There can be, however, many different samples from the same population.
-All samples combined together can therefore be larger than the population.
 This is beyond the scope of this article, and at the moment we assume there is only one sample from a specified population.↩︎